The Moving Traditions B–Mitzvah Family Education Program

 Moving Traditions is at the forefront with the Moving Traditions B-Mitzvah Family Education Program, building the growing field.
-Our B–Mitzvah program enables clergy and Jewish educators in more than 110 communities to help preteens and families navigate this life stage by addressing the joys and challenges of becoming and parenting a teen.
+Our B–Mitzvah program enables clergy and Jewish educators in communities across North America to help preteens and families navigate this life stage by addressing the joys and challenges of becoming and parenting a teen.

 Bring B-Mitzvah to your community!

 Ask your local synagogue or Jewish institution if they’re offering Moving Traditions B-Mitzvah Family Education – or partner with us to become a partner!

 In our easy-to-use curriculum, all interactive family education sessions and preteen modules:

 - Frame the b–mitzvah experience as the process of “becoming a teen”

 - Address the social-emotional needs of 6th and 7th graders

 - Draw on Jewish teachings and ritual to address current issues in the lives of families

 Hundreds of families have experienced our B-Mitzvah family education sessions over the past 4 years and the feedback has been overwhelming: